 - No web/desktop version

-Titan is an algorithmic investment advisor that offers everyday consumers the ability to invest like world-class hedge funds.
-Its algorithm analyzes thousands of hedge fund filings every quarter in order to determine its core portfolio of 20 high-conviction long-term investments.
+Titan Invest is an algorithmic investment advisor (a robo advisor) that offers everyday consumers the ability to invest like world-class hedge funds.
+Its algorithm analyzes thousands of hedge fund filings every quarter to determine its core portfolio of 20 high-conviction long-term investments.

-While Titan Invest (sometimes called Titanvest) is not itself a hedge fund, it offers clients a personalized hedge that’s designed to protect capital in periods of protracted market downturns.
+While Titan Invest (sometimes called Titanvest) is not itself a hedge fund, it offers clients a personalized hedge designed to protect capital in periods of protracted market downturns.
 In doing so, they aim to replicate the investment strategies of high-quality, long-term focused hedge funds and outperform the overall market return in the long run.
-Titan has $25+ million of assets under management as of April 2019, and the company says they’ve grown significantly since then.

 Titan Invest was launched in early 2018 by Clayton Gardner, Joe Percoco, and Max Bernardy.
 This robo advisor has a low minimum deposit, though the annual fee is higher than the average robo advisor.
-But before we get to the nitty and gritty in this Titan Invest review, let’s talk about hedge funds in general.
+But before we get into the nitty-gritty in this Titan Invest review, let’s talk about hedge funds in general.

 What is a Hedge Fund?

-Simply put, a hedge fund is an alternative investment aiming to grow your capital while protecting (“hedging”) it from significant market declines.
+Simply put, hedge funds are an alternative investment aiming to grow your capital while protecting (“hedging”) from significant market declines.
 Hedge funds are investments designed to minimize risk and maximize profits, with particular attention to the part about maximizing profits.
 Although historically hedge funds have been shown to increase profits over the long term, keep in mind there are also some downsides to this style of investing as well.

-Unfortunately, true hedge funds are only available to accredited investors, or those who have a net worth exceeding $1 million or assets exceeding $5 million.
+Unfortunately, genuine hedge funds are only available to accredited investors, or those who have a net worth exceeding $1 million or assets exceeding $5 million.